KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 Notifications for updates are now active.

 ## How do I disable automatic updates for Desktop images?

+!!! note

+    There is a check in-place to disable automatic updates if the metered connection setting is enabled.

 Open a host terminal and enter this **command**:
 ```